DoSomething/contentful-prototype/docs/content-publishing/actions/README.md

 Actions are typically found on the **Action Page**.
 Please refer to the [instructions](../pages/page-creation.md) on how to create an Action Page for a campaign to add actions to it.

+{% hint style="warning" %}
+For new Photo, Share, and Text Submission Actions, make sure that you create a new Action on your campaign in Rogue so that you have a valid Action ID for your new action!
+{% endhint %}

 ## Available Reportback Actions

 - [Link Action](link-action.md)